 Regular job site safety inspections are a part of safety enforcement practice and should be conducted on a monthly or more frequent basis.
-Note that a job site inspection is not the same as a briefing.
+Note that a job site inspection is different from a briefing.
 To view examples of job site inspection forms and more information on safety inspections, visit the RP3 resources page or click here.